-Courses in the Practical Nurse Program will be delivered this winter through a mix of methods.
-Most lab courses will have inperson lab sessions with theoretical content being delivered online with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU's online learning platform.
-Courses without labs will be taught entirely through Zoom videoconferences and Moodle activities.
+While the pandemic persists, courses in the Practical Nurse Program will be delivered through a mix of methods.
+Most lab courses will have in-person lab sessions when safe with theoretical content being delivered online with some mix of scheduled Zoom sessions and other online activities in Moodle, YukonU's online learning platform.
+Courses without labs may be taught entirely through Zoom videoconferences and Moodle activities.
 Clinical courses with COVID-19 accommodation will proceed unless prevented by a change in public health recommendations occurs.